 The Infant Microbiome Begins to Develop as Early as in the Womb

 The microbiome in an infant develops from the womb itself, with it’s first exposure to microbes in the amniotic fluid of the mother (12).
-The microbiome of an infant is less diverse at birth, and develops the most during the first three years of its’ life.
+The microbiome of infants is less diverse at birth, and develops the most during the first three years of their life.

 This diversity can be determined by various factors, including maternal stress, feeding patterns, exposure to antibiotics and even mode of delivery.
 The effect of the latter can be seen in the difference between infants born vaginally, and those born by C-section.

 Infants born vaginally have a gut microbiome similar to that of the mother (13) with bacteria known as Lactobacillus and Prevotella dominant after birth, and larger distribution of bacteria like Bifidobacterium and Bacteroides developing after a few months.